 - Reducing women’s vulnerability to harassment and discrimination in the workplace through legal assistance and access to information on their legal rights;

 - Improving governance processes and networks of support for women to assert their workplace rights by working with labor judges, lawyers, and Ministry of Labor and Social Affairs inspectors; and, finally,

 - Improving social attitudes towards working women and their rights in workplaces across Baghdad and Basra.

-PartnersGlobal is ensuring mutual collaboration and participation over the life of this project to guarantee our sustainable impact, increasing women’s contribution to Iraq’s economic development and building a brighter future.
+PartnersGlobal is ensuring mutual collaboration and participation over the life of this project to guarantee our sustainable impact, increase women’s contributions to Iraq’s economic development and build a brighter future.